 Dawson Casting: Frank ages from 16 to his early twenties over the course of the film; he was played by a 27-year-old Leonardo DiCaprio.
 Justified in that the real Frank Abagnale looked older than his age, which was how he got away with many of his scams.
 And that's invoked in-movie; Hanratty's initial profiling of Abagnale after their first encounter includes being age 26 — 30.

 Star-Making Role: Oddly averted for Amy Adams, who despite being prominently featured as Frank's girlfriend had to wait until Enchanted some years later to become an A-lister.
 Spielberg actually cast her in order to make that star, and said he was crushed when her career didn't take off immediately.
-But her career got better, so it all worked out in the end.
+According to Amy herself, she didn't work for a full year afterwards until Junebug and the subsequent Oscar nomination came along.

 Throw It In: When filming the scene where Frank meets his father in a fancy restaurant and Frank Sr. reminisces about meeting Frank's mother(who he is now divorced from) in France during World War II, Christopher Walken did the first few takes straight.
 Then during one take Walken suddenly broke down crying.
 Spielberg was so moved that he used it in the movie.